 As three gay men, we had absolutely no problems at all with staying or being in Barbados.
 It's a very welcoming island and plenty of gay people live there too.
 Whilst there is no gay scene in Barbados, the people are tolerant.
 Public displays of affection would be problematic, but there would be no problem having a couples' massage together or sharing a double bed.
 We met a friendly American gay couple in Barbados and they told us they regularly visit the island without incidence.

-I do not know what more I can add or persuade anyone to visit at least once in their life.
-The whole place has a real magic about it "" whether it is the decadent marble that greets the white sand, the stunning suites, the beach staff that attentively prepare your lounger each day in your favoured position - yes regular visitors go back to the same choice of spot on the beach year after year - it is magical.
+Whether it is the decadent marble that greets the white sand, the stunning suites, the beach staff that attentively prepare your lounger each day in your favoured position – yes regular visitors go back to the same choice of spot on the beach year after year – it is magical.
 It's all in the detail and Barbados certainly delivers on that front.